-To estimate the model, our dataset employs panel data for 78 countries over the period 1973-2013.8 The number of countries in the sample and the length of the period coverage are strictly dictated by the availability of data on macro-prudential regulation.
+To estimate the model, our dataset employs panel data for 78 countries over the period 1973-2013.
+The number of countries in the sample and the length of the period coverage are strictly dictated by the availability of data on macroprudential regulation.
 In line with the empirical growth literature, we minimize business cycle effects by averaging the dataset over a number of years.
-To maximize the number observations, we construct three-year period averages (i.e., 1973-1975, 1976-1978, 1979-1981, 1982-1984, 1985-1987, 1988-1990, 1991-1993, 1994-1996, 1997-1999, 2000-2002, 2003-2005, 2006-2008, 2009-2011, 2012-2013).9 Due to constraints in the time series element of the MPR data, a maximum of eleven observations is available for each variable per country.
+To maximize the number observations, we construct three-year period averages (i.e., 1973-1975, 1976-1978, 1979-1981, 1982-1984, 1985-1987, 1988-1990, 1991-1993, 1994-1996, 1997-1999, 2000-2002, 2003-2005, 2006-2008, 2009-2011, 2012-2013).
+Due to constraints in the time series element of the MPR data, a maximum of eleven observations is available for each variable per country.

 There are several sources for data on capital flows and we put together four different measures of total capital flows and eleven measures for its subcomponents.
-Firstly, we collect net annual data for the three main categories of capital flows: foreign direct investment (FDI), portfolio equity investment, and debt securities.10 The first two categories are drawn from the World Development Indicators issued by the World Bank, while the third category is obtained from the International Financial Statistics issued by the International Monetary Fund.
-We construct a variable of total capital flows by adding up these three components of capital flows, while we also use each category separately in our regressions.11 Secondly, we use data by Alfaro et al. (2014) who distinguish between private and public net capital flows in 156 developing economies for the period 1980-2013.
-These authors employ an innovative approach to constructing the cross-country net capital flows dataset by using data from World Bank Global Development Finance to decompose debt into official and private borrowers respectively.
-The dataset includes measures of FDI, equity flows, debt flows, and the disaggregation of the latter into
+Firstly, we collect net annual data for the three main categories of capital flows: foreign direct investment (FDI), portfolio equity investment, and debt securities.
+The first two categories are drawn from the World Development Indicators issued by the World Bank, while the third category is obtained from the International Financial Statistics issued by the International Monetary Fund.
+We construct a variable of total capital flows by adding up these three components of capital flows, while we also use each category separately in our regressions.
+Secondly, we use data by Alfaro et al. (2014) who distinguish between private and public net capital flows in 156 developing economies for the period 1980-

-8 The full list of countries appears in the Appendix.
+&lt;sup>9 The full list of countries appears in the Appendix.

-9 The use of three-year averages represents a compromise between the need to focus on long-term relationships and the need to maximize the time-series (within-country) variation in the data.
+&lt;sup>10 The use of three-year averages represents a compromise between the need to focus on long-term relationships and the need to maximize the time-series (within-country) variation in the data, especially post-2000.

-10 FDI data include greenfield investments (construction of new factories), equity capital, reinvested earnings, other capital and financial derivatives associated with various intercompany transactions between affiliated enterprises.
+&lt;sup>11 FDI data include greenfield investments (construction of new factories), equity capital, reinvested earnings, other capital and financial derivatives associated with various intercompany transactions between affiliated enterprises.
 Portfolio equity investment includes shares, stock participations, and similar documents that usually denote ownership of equity.
 When a foreign investor purchases a local firm's securities without a controlling stake, the investment is regarded as a portfolio investment.
 FDI is equity participation giving a controlling stake.
 Debt flows include bonds, debentures, notes, and money market or negotiable debt instruments.

-11 Although debt flows tend to be shaped by government decisions to a greater extent than flows of equity, we include them nevertheless in total capital flows as is standard practice (see World Bank, 2001; Prasad et al., 2007; Mody and Murshid, 2011; Alfaro et al., 2014).
+&lt;sup>12 Although debt flows tend to be shaped by government decisions to a greater extent than flows of equity, we include them nevertheless in total capital flows as is standard practice (see World Bank, 2001; Prasad et al., 2007; Mody and Murshid, 2011; Alfaro et al., 2014).